On a combinatorial classification of fine compactified universal Jacobians: Fine Compactified Universal Jacobians

 Since both arrows are well defined by the above discussion, we need only to show they are indeed mutual inverses.
 Let $\overline{\J}_{g,n}$ be a degree $d$ fine compactified universal Jacobian.
-By Remark~\ref{jtomremark}, the stability condition $\m(\overline{\J}_{g,n})$ is mapped to the associated assignment of $\overline{\J}_{g,n}$, by the fibrewise application of \cite[Theorem~1.20]{viviani2023new}.
+By Remark~\ref{jtomremark}, the bijections given by \cite[Theorem~1.20]{viviani2023new} map the stability condition $\m(\overline{\J}_{g,n})$ to the associated assignment of $\overline{\J}_{g,n}$.
 Now, the proof of Lemma-Definition~\ref{mtojlemma}, shows that the fine compactified universal Jacobian associated to $\m(\overline{\J}_{g,n})$, is exactly the moduli space of $\sigma(\m)$-stable sheaves (according to \cite[Definition~6.2]{pagani2023stability}).
-Hence Corollary~7.11 in loc.cit. proves that $\overline{\J}_{g,n}(\m(\overline{\J}_{g,n}))=\overline{\J}_{g,n}$.
-Analogously, by the second part of the same theorem, we see that $\m(\overline{\J}_{g,n}(\m))=\m$, thus concluding our proof.
+Hence \cite[Corollary~7.19]{pagani2023stability} proves that $\overline{\J}_{g,n}(\m(\overline{\J}_{g,n}))=\overline{\J}_{g,n}$.
+Analogously, by the second part of the same corollary, we see that $\m(\overline{\J}_{g,n}(\m))=\m$, thus concluding our proof.

 \end{proof}